-Marketing is the lever that powers your SaaS startup into the next phase of rapid expansion and growth; the “go faster” button that that fuels your growth from stealth mode startup to expansion-stage success story.
+Marketing is the lever that powers your SaaS startup into the next phase of rapid expansion and growth; the “go faster” button fuels your growth from stealth mode startup to expansion-stage success story.

-This change has been fuelled by the advent of technology: It’s now easier and cheaper than ever before to develop software, and with 3.5 billion people having access to the internet, the potential customer base for SaaS companies is vast.
+The advent of technology has fueled this change: It’s now more accessible and cheaper than ever before to develop software, and with 3.5 billion people having access to the internet, the potential customer base for SaaS companies is vast.

 With startups creating stupendous growth prospects for themselves, SaaS marketing companies are here to stay.
-To remain in the business for a longer duration, a startup must employ inbound marketing for SaaS companies.
+To remain in the business longer, a startup must employ inbound marketing for SaaS companies.

-It’s all about building trust, and helping people find your product and service when they need it, rather than pushing a sale at them when they’re not yet looking for help.
+It’s all about building trust and helping people find your product and service when needed rather than pushing a sale when they’re not yet looking for help.

 The use of inbound marketing is quintessential for marketing process of SaaS companies.
 The reasons for the use of inbound marketing for SaaS companies is useful because of the following reasons.

-Inbound marketing aims to get the right people to your website, at the right time.
-This means that all your content is very customer-focused, rather than product-focused.
+Inbound marketing aims to get the right people to your website at the right time.
+This means that all your content is very customer-focused rather than product-focused.

 Organic traffic usually compounds over time, so commitment to an inbound marketing strategy can create predictable month-on-month growth of visitors, leads and customers.

-Inbound marketing works well for SaaS startups for a number of reasons.
-For starters, inbound marketing has a lower customer acquisition cost compared to traditional advertising strategies, and it allows SaaS companies to reach a wider audience with a decreased total spend.
 Inbound marketing also shortens the marketing process for SaaS and the sales cycle and increases conversions by preparing prospects to sign up for a free trial or make a buying decision before they reach the sales team.
-In short, inbound marketing is a very effective strategy that can help SaaS companies acquire and retain customers, reach profitability more quickly, and achieve long-term success.

 One clear example of the success inbound marketing can bring to a SaaS company is with KISSmetrics.
-Their blog well-read and shared far beyond the SaaS industry.
-But more importantly it is highly valued by their ideal customer.
+Their blog is well-read and shared far beyond the SaaS industry.
+But more importantly, it is highly valued by their ideal customer.

-Slack is a popular messaging platform that bulldozed into the SaaS world in the last few years.
-In a recent Q & A session at Hubspot’s annual conference, Inbound, Slack’s CMO shared that they have been able to improve the company’s Net Promoter Score (NPS) with inbound methods.
+Slack is a popular messaging platform bulldozed into the SaaS world in the last few years.
+In a recent Q & A session at Hubspot’s annual conference, Inbound, Slack’s CMO shared that they have improved the company’s Net Promoter Score (NPS) with inbound methods.

 They’ve had trouble separating quality business leads from invalid individuals who want to track their packages.
 Inbound marketing has helped them improve lead quality by over 148.28% while decreasing marketing spend by 90%.

-This social media optimization platform is well-known within the marketing world for the value added by its software.
+This social media optimisation platform is well-known within the marketing world for the value added by its software.
 But it’s also renowned for the company’s inbound marketing strategies.

 But remember, always look for those ways to push things further and to attract qualified prospects to your buying funnel.